synmetrix/synmetrix/README.md

 * The Cube Swagger API can be found at [http://localhost:4000/docs](http://localhost:4000/docs)

-IMPORTANT: Remember to look at HASURA_GRAPHQL_ADMIN_SECRET in the docker-compose file.
+IMPORTANT: Remember to look at `HASURA_GRAPHQL_ADMIN_SECRET` in the docker-compose file.
 This is required to access the Admin Console.
+Default value: `adminsecret`

 ## Documentation